microsoft/adfsWebCustomization/centeredUi/README.md

-# Mimic AAD Centered Login Page
+# Match AAD Centered Login Page

 ## Overview

-This project provides an ADFS style sheet to allow your ADFS UI to mimic the AAD Centered UI experience.
+This project provides an ADFS style sheet to allow your ADFS UI to be consistent with the [new Azure AD Centered UI experience](https://cloudblogs.microsoft.com/enterprisemobility/2017/08/02/the-new-azure-ad-signin-experience-is-now-in-public-preview/).
 Note that this customization DOES NOT currently support the paginated sign-in experience that AAD provides.
-However, most other aspects of the look-and-feel of the AAD Centered UI experience are mimicked.
+However, most other aspects of the look-and-feel of the AAD Centered UI experience are matched.

 ## Getting Started